bhakti36/Groovy-Auction-House/README.md

     Avoid clicking the refresh button and using browser back button, as this may cause display disturbances or unexpected behavior.

 Query too complex for buyerItemDetail Also, -1 is not working, and why only 2 bids?

+Customer can see the enterbid box but if he tries to place a bid, he will be prompted to login first and be redirected to the login page